 - Inoperable Vehicles & Trailers: (Article XIX, Sec.
 14.1901) Vehicles & trailers which are deemed inoperable due to their condition or lack of required valid/current licensing are considered to be in violation when stored on exterior premises.
 All vehicles & trailers parked outside of an enclosed structure within the Village must be maintained to a legally operable condition having all necessary equipment to legally operate on the roadway, as well as maintain and display current/valid licensing and registration, otherwise they must be stored inside of a garage or at an approved storage facility.
 This ordinance includes race cars, stock cars, ATVs, loose motor vehicle parts, and any other vehicle which is not legally permitted to be operated on the roadway.

 - Parking of Recreational Vehicles: (Article XII, Sec.
 20-43) All recreational vehicles and trailers with a “RV” plate classification must be stored in the “side” or “rear” lot of the property, and are not allowed to be parked between the dwelling unit and the public right-of-way (street); corner lot homes technically have two front yards.
 In other words, all RVs and RV trailers must be parked behind the front face of the home/garage and on the side of the home/garage, or behind the home/garage.
-Additionally, per the motor vehicle code, all motorized vehicles must be parked on an improved surface (driveway).
-Pull-behind RV trailers do not have the improved surface requirement due to not being a motor vehicle.
-Residents are allowed 1 notice per year which requires removal of the RV in violation within 10 days, further violations will be cause for automatic enforcement; however, residents are given 48 hours to have the RV on their front lot property for loading, unloading, cleaning, and general maintenance during use before enforcement action is taken.
 RVs are not permitted to be used for human habitation.

 - Oversized & Commercial Vehicles: (Article IV, Sec.
 12.502) Except for those vehicles licensed as a Recreational Vehicle, commercial vehicles holding a plate classification other than “A” or “B” are not allowed to be parked or stored within a residential, R1 through R4 and MH, district.
 Commercial vehicles and equipment are not permitted to be stored on a residential property, unless they are stored in an enclosed structure and not in plain sight.

 - Parking On Grass: (Article V, Sec.
-12.501 & Appendix A, Sec.
-20-4) All motorized vehicles within the Village must be parked on an improved surface of concrete, asphalt, or gravel and that surface must be properly maintained as an improved parking surface.
+12.501) All motorized vehicles within the Village in the are between the dwelling unit and the public right-of-way must be parked on an improved surface of concrete, asphalt, or existing properly maintained gravel.
 All homes R1 through R-4, including AG and MH, must have a properly maintained and designated hard parking surface.
 All new construction driveways must now be asphalt or concrete, as new construction gravel driveways are no longer allowed.
 Gravel driveways which are “grandfathered” must always be properly maintained with gravel, grass and weed control, etc. so as to maintain the parking area and ensure its designation as a parking surface.

 - Grass & Weed Maintenance: (Article VII, Sec.
 14.701) Within the Village, all grass and weeds other than trees, flowers, ornamental plants or other cultivated plants, must be maintained at a height of seven (7) inches or less.
 Proper yard maintenance, bush and tree trimming, flower bed maintenance, and general lawn care is required and will be enforced within the Village.
 Properties which are non-compliant will be subject to a force mow set forth by the Village, in which case the cost associated such services will be passed through to the property owner through a bill and subsequent lien being placed on the property.